 Does that particular business have more than one Google or Yelp account?
 If so, this is a red flag.
 Look up the business owner’s name(s) and you’ll be able to find the businesses they are associated with.
 You’ll be glad you did.

+Bridal shows are one of the few times where you will have everything you need under one roof so be sure to take full advantage of this opportunity.
 Overall, attending the bridal shows can be a great experience, and a great way to book the best wedding vendors in one weekend!
 We hope these tips have been helpful.
-As always, if you have any questions, please contact Jason or Diana, and we’ll be happy to help!
+As always, if you have any questions, please contact us and we’ll be happy to help!

 Here’s a handy little map of how to get to the Palmer Event Center.
 Just click on it and enter your location!
 We hope we made the cut of the “best wedding vendors” on your list!
 Happy wedding planning!